 <input checked="" type="checkbox"/> Contractor will utilize Subcontractors.
-Data Transition and Secure Destruction Upon expiration or termination of the Service Agreement, the Contractor will, as directed by the District in writing: Securely transfer data to District, or a successor contractor at the District's option and written discretion, in a format agreed to by the parties.
-Securely delete and destroy data by taking actions that render data written on physical (e.g., hard copy) or electronic media unrecoverable by both ordinary and extraordinary means.
+Data Transition and Secure Destruction Upon expiration or termination of the Service Agreement and District's written request, the Contractor will, as directed by the District in writing: • Securely transfer data to District, or a successor contractor at the District's option and written discretion, in a format agreed to by the parties.
 Challenges to Data Accuracy Parents, students, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the District.
 If a correction to data is deemed necessary, the District will notify the Contractor.
-The Contractor agrees to facilitate such corrections within 21 calendar days of receiving the District's written request.
+The Contractor agrees to facilitate such corrections within 24-28 calendar days of receiving the District's written request.
 Secure Storage and Data Security The Contractor will store and process District Data in compliance with § 2-d(5) and applicable regulations of the Commissioner of Education, as the same may be amended from time to time, and in accordance with commercial best practices, including appropriate administrative, physical and technical safeguards, to secure district Data from unauthorized access, disclosure, alteration and use.
 The Consultant will use legally-required, industry standard and up-to-date security tools and technologies such as anti-virus protections and intrusion detection methods in providing services pursuant to the Service Agreement.
 The Contractor will conduct periodic risk assessments and remediate any identified security vulnerabilities in a timely manner.
-Please describe where PII will be stored and the security protections taken to ensure PII will be protected and data security and privacy risks mitigated in a manner that does not compromise the security of the data: (a) Storage of Electronic Data (check all that apply): <input checked="" type="checkbox"/> Using a cloud or infrastructure owned and hosted by a third party. <input type="checkbox"/> Using Contractor owned and hosted solution
+Please describe where PII will be stored and the security protections taken to ensure PII will be protected and data security and privacy risks mitigated in a manner that does not compromise the security of the data: (a) Storage of Electronic Data (check all that apply): <input type="checkbox"/> Using a cloud or infrastructure owned and hosted by a third party. <input checked="" type="checkbox"/> Using Contractor owned and hosted solution